Enhancing the sensitivity of single microwave photon detection with bandwidth tunability: Conclusion

 \section{Conclusion}

 We have demonstrated a microwave photon counter with tunable frequency (in the $7$\,GHz range) and bandwidth (between $\sim 100$\,kHz and $\sim 1$\,MHz).
 The device has a maximum efficiency of $0.8$, and its noise can be reduced by lowering the bandwidth.
 At an input bandwidth of $200$\,kHz, we demonstrate a record power sensitivity of $3 \cdot 10^{-23} \mathrm{W}/\sqrt{\mathrm{Hz}}$.
-The device is well suited to detect emitters with a narrow line, and will find applications in single-spin magnetic resonance~\cite{travesedo_all-microwave_2024,osullivan_nuclearspinregister2024} as well as haloscope-based dark matter search~\cite{braggio_quantum-enhanced_2024}.
+The device is well suited to detecting emitters with a narrow line, and it will find applications in single-spin magnetic resonance~\cite{travesedo_all-microwave_2024,osullivan_nuclearspinregister2024} as well as in haloscope-based dark-matter searches~\cite{braggio_quantum-enhanced_2024}.